-However, luckily for the person who must pay up is that it's much less than penalty, interests, or employment taxes owed by the employer.
+However, luckily for the person who must pay, is that it’s much less than the penalty, interests, or employment taxes owed by the employer.
 The only thing that this payment includes is what was withheld from the employees, or the trust fund amount.
 It does not include:

 – late filing penalties, – deposit penalties, or – interest on above prior to assessment of recovery penalty.

-Though there is an interest that will have to be paid on this penalty, it does not begin until the penalty is assessed against the person.
-Liability in Missouri, for instance, is the same amount due from the business or employer.
+Though there is interest that will have to be paid on this penalty, it does not begin until the penalty is assessed against the person.

 In Missouri, however, there are more statues on what makes a person responsible for paying the trust fund tax when the business fails.
 This is called strict liability.
 In 2012, their Department of Revenue and Division of Employment Security have decided that members of any LLC that is taxed as a partnership will be personally responsible for any unpaid LLC taxes or those that need to be collected.

 The trust fund tax will not include social security, FUTA taxes, late payment/deposit payments, or even interest before the assessment of liability.
 Income, social securities unpaid, and Medicare taxes that were to be paid to employees but were withheld are what constitutes trust fund taxes.